Updated on July 22, 2019 with the latest available information on spending on outside lobbying and communications by FirstEnergy Solutions.

 Aaron has also been named in TV ad disclosures on file with the Federal Communications Commission as the spokesperson for Clean Jobs for Pennsylvania, LLC, which is listed with the Securities & Exchange Commission as a subsidiary of Exelon.

-The Oxley Group was paid $61,628.70 by FES in 2018 for “government relations consulting services”, which according to a bankruptcy document have included:
+The Oxley Group has been paid $102,159 by FES for “government relations consulting services”, which according to a bankruptcy document have included:

 Facilitation of meetings with Ohio Legislators and other interested parties on behalf of FES